 And if you’ve come so far to be reading this, then you probably belong to the ones that are open to visiting this unique part of the world and might need a bit of inspiration in regards to what to expect to see there.
 I’ve selected some photos from my 1 week itinerary in Iran, which will give you a good idea of what there is to see!

-(Plus some outtakes and backstage info that will follow in the next post!)
+(Plus some outtakes and a not so glamorous version of the visit, which are included in the next post!)

 Here are some of the best things to see and do in Iran:

 (I spent 1 week in Iran and I followed the following itinerary: Shiraz → Persepolis → Necropolis → Yazd → Isfahan → Tehran)

 Arg of Karim Khan (Karim Khan Citadel)

 Me pretending to be a local as usual!
 Unsuccessfully this time!
 For the record, I did have a more successful moment that day!

 One of the towers of the Citadel is actually leaning!
 Yes, like the Leaning Tower of Pisa!

 The Hamam of the Karim Khan Citadel

 …or the place my camera broke!
 I don’t wanna remember this moment, so let’s move on, please!